 If you think you might have a personal injury claim, you should consult with a private attorney.
 If you need help finding the right type of attorney for your case, you might consider contacting a lawyer referral service.
 This type of service connects people to the right type of attorney for their particular type of issue.

 Most Texas lawyer referral services charge $20 for an initial 30-minute consultation.
-Then, if you decide that you need to hire the attorney to represent you or draft any particular paperwork, you and the attorney would discuss and arrange to pay separate fees based on whatever work needs to be done.
+Then, if you decide that you need to hire an attorney to represent you or draft any particular paperwork, you and the attorney would discuss and arrange to pay separate fees based on whatever work needs to be done.

 What should I do to prepare my case?